-Ronald H. Matson is a professor of Biology, and Interim Provost and Vice President for Academic Affairs at Kennesaw State University.
+Ronald H. Matson is a professor of Biology, and Senior Associate Vice President for Academic Affairs at Kennesaw State University.
 A native of Los Angeles, California, he received his BS degree in Zoology and his MS degree in Biology from California State University, Long Beach.
 His Ph.D. in Biology was earned at UCLA.
 After leaving UCLA, Dr. Matson did a two year post-doc at the University of Alabama studying the population genetics and phylogenetics of freshwater fishes.
 He moved to Kennesaw State University in 1989 where he has taught Environmental science, Introductory Ecology & Evolution, as well as upper-level courses in Evolution, the Biology of Dinosaurs, Comparative Vertebrate Anatomy, and Vertebrate Zoology.
 His professional publications and presentations are primarily in the areas of vertebrate evolution and systematics.
 He received several awards for student advising including a NACADA Outstanding Advisor Award.